dgroomes/react-toolchains-playground/babel-standalone/README.md

 ## Overview

+React and Babel are loaded from CDNs.
+React is loaded from <https://esm.sh> using import maps, while Babel is loaded from
-React and Babel are loaded as script tags from a CDN (<https://unpkg.com/>).
-Babel transpiles the ESNext source code on-the-fly in the browser.
+<https://unpkg.com/> as a script tag.
+Babel transpiles the JSX source code on-the-fly in the browser.

 This project was originally scaffolded using the example project in the *old docs* incarnation of <https://reactjs.org/docs/add-react-to-a-website.html>.
 Unfortunately, the *new docs* (which is what the link will bring you to today) do not offer any information about using